devpi/devpi/doc/adminman/web.rst

 as convenience, so you don't have to overwrite the whole root template to add some infos.

+If you start devpi-server with the ``--debug-macros`` option, then you can inspect the HTML of every page and look for the included comments to see where and which macros are used.

 To change the logo, you
 would put your ``logo.gif`` into the ``static`` folder and create a ``macros.pt`` template with the following content: